mtilson/docker-dokuwiki/README.md

 * Copy displayed public key and provide it to your git server
     * For example, see how to [Set up an SSH key](https://confluence.atlassian.com/bitbucket/set-up-an-ssh-key-728138079.html) for Bitbucket
 * If you run installation procedure the first time, fresh DokuWiki data will be `commited` to your repository
-* On the next run, DokuWiwi data from your repository will be cloned/pulled to the container `/data` volume
+* On the next run, DokuWiki data from your repository will be cloned/pulled to the container `/data` volume
 * As script proceeds, open your browser on `https://<host name>.<domain name>/install.php` to finish installation of DokuWiki through the wizard
 * Fill in the form provided by the wizard and click `Save`
 * As the following message appears `The configuration was finished successfully.
 You may delete the install.php file now. ... `, delete the install.php file: